-Like a library card and sensible shoes, a good chili recipe is something everyone should have.
+Like a library card and a best friend, a good chili recipe is something everyone should have.
 How else are you supposed to usher in fall or celebrate the Super Bowl?

 You can put your secret chili recipe to the test at our Chili Cook-Off on September 28 at 5 p.m.
 Entrance is just $5, and you can email email@example.com to register.